Lucaspdfe/BareOS/README.md

 Q: How do I test?
 A: Every release, there will be a FLP (.img) image you can boot using a virtual machine or even in a real computer.

+Q: How do I compile?
+A: I will start making compiling guides on BUILD.md.

 Q: Will you keep it real hardware friendly?
 A: I will try to do so.
 Not guaranteeing.

+WARNING: THIS CURRENT CODE IS NOT WORKING!!!!